 The thought of self-hypnosis is quite scary and seems very heavy-duty, but in fact the course showed us that it’s really very simple.
 It’s essentially a type of meditation, allowing mind over matter, where calming breathing and relaxation techniques can help you cope with difficult or painful experiences.

-Hypnobirthing won’t suit every mum-to-be, but at the very least it will arm you with relaxation techniques to practise during your pregnancy, whatever might happen during your labour.
+Hypnobirthing won’t suit every mum-to-be, but at the very least it will arm you with relaxation techniques to practice during your pregnancy, whatever might happen during your labour.

 Caron Newton, a professional hypnobirthing practitioner, told us all...